 - RIPPLE ROCK NATURE CENTER – while not a huge place, kids will have fun exploring the nature exhibits and playing simple pioneer games.
-An added bonus is that they can turn in their completed Junior Ranger booklets here and get their JUNIOR RANGER BADGES which is a nice alternative to the always busy visitor center that also happens to be short on parking.
+Kids can also turn in their completed Junior Ranger booklets here and get their JUNIOR RANGER BADGES which is a nice alternative to the always busy visitor center (that also happens to be short on parking).

-Not every national park is a hiker’s paradise due to trail availability, distances, weather or accessibility, right?
+Not every national park is a hiker’s paradise due to trail availability, distances, weather, or accessibility.

 If you don’t feel like hiking but want to experience the breathtaking scenery of Capitol Reef, you’ll have an opportunity to do so on the SCENIC DRIVE.
 It’s a pretty cool drive, as long as you go ALL THE WAY to the end which would be the Capitol Gorge Trail parking lot.
 The Scenic Drive starts at the visitor center (and goes past the Fruita campground) and provides access to a number of fun hikes.

-It’s about 8 miles of paved road with a few dirt spur roads leading to the trailheads.
+It’s about 8 miles of paved road with a few dirt spur roads leading to trailheads.